lpr-unsl/netOSLab/README.md

 ```
    scp root@[netOSBase_IP]:/home/netOSLab-1.X.X.iso some/path
 ```
-- Finnaly to create netOSLab virtualmachine in your local machine, and test/use it run :
+- Finally to create netOSLab virtual machine in your local machine, and test/use it run :
   ```
-     bash provision/create_netOSLab.sh "your_phisical_nic_to_reach_internet" "some/path/netOSLab-1.X.X.iso"
+     bash provision/create_netOSLab.sh "your_physical_nic_to_reach_internet" "some/path/netOSLab-1.X.X.iso"
   ```